Updated December 2020

 Pics.io unites all the features of Google Photos with valuable organization and collaboration features.
 Our tool is as quick and as easy as Google Photos.
 You can access your photos or videos from any device as long as you have an internet connection.
 You don’t need to be overly tech-savvy to use it.
 It’s fairly intuitive and straightforward to navigate.
 It has numerous features to organize, use, share, and manage photos and videos.

 Pics.io also seems an excellent option after Google promised to end its free unlimited storage in Google Photos on June 1st, 2021.
-Working on top of your storage, this DAM solution doesn’t charge you for storage space at all.

 Google Photos vs. Pics.io DAM on top of Google Drive or Amazon S3